 The name will be the same or an alternative name.
 When registering a representative office, a foreign company needs a local representative.

-We addressed this in our First Issue that a foreigner can register a company in Kenya as a sole shareholder, and director.
+We addressed this in our First Issue that a foreigner can register a company in Kenya as a sole shareholder, director and a local director.
 The amendment was through s 85 of the Finance Act No. 38 of 2016, it amended the Companies Act No. 17 of 2015 by deleting s 975 (2) (b).
 In addition, despite the amendment, there are certain laws that require foreign investors to have local shareholders.

 There are several factors to consider, which include the Kenyan Tax Laws or Regulations, Double Taxation Agreements (DTAs), and Bilateral Treaties between Kenya and other Countries for purposes of enhancing the Foreign Direct Investment in Kenya.